frznlogic/containerbook/en/chapters/introduction/index.rst

 Introduction to containers
 ==========================

-Linux containers are generally based on two underpinning technologies provided by the Linux kernel, the namespaces and cgroups.
+Linux containers are generally based on several underpinning technologies provided by the Linux kernel, the namespaces and cgroups are very prominent among these.
 These are presented in depth in separate chapters.

 A container can have varying degrees of separation from the main system, a separate file system, separate networking stack, separate IPC mechanism, Process ID Space, and so on.

 This separation usually means that the container will need to have everything available inside the container to execute.
 For example, if you write a bash script that will perform some network setup before it actually sets up a service, then all the tools that bash script tries to use must be